bhav0904/netDelSolution/README.md

 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

+You must also include your gmail id and password in the application.yml in order for the notifications to work.

 ## Building for production